slegouix/SERAM/doc/GPSERAM.md

-If the HTTP Server could not fulfill the client proposal, it SHALL respond with a 406 Not Acceptable response code, and the HTTP Server SHOULD respond with a 404 Not Found if the sessionID is unknown on server side.
+If the HTTP Server could not fulfill the client proposal, it SHALL respond with a 406 Not Acceptable response code, and the HTTP Server SHOULD respond with a 404 Not Found if the sessionId is unknown on server side.
 Otherwise, the HTTP server SHALL respond with a 200 Ok response with an HTTP body that SHALL contains a JSON object with a "ramHandshakeResponse" element.